nordeck/.github/.github/pull_request_template.md

 <!--- Please include the following in your Pull Request when applicable: -->

-- [ ] A changeset describing the change and affected packages. ([more info](https://github.com/nordeck/.github/blob/main/docs/CONTRIBUTING.md#changelog-and-versioning)
+- [ ] A changeset describing the change and affected packages ([more info](https://github.com/nordeck/.github/blob/main/docs/CONTRIBUTING.md#changelog-and-versioning)).
-- [ ] Added or updated documentation
+- [ ] Added or updated documentation.
-- [ ] Tests for new functionality and regression tests for bug fixes
+- [ ] Tests for new functionality and regression tests for bug fixes.
-- [ ] Screenshots or videos attached (for UI changes)
+- [ ] Screenshots or videos attached (for UI changes).
-- [ ] All your commits have a `Signed-off-by` line in the message. ([more info](https://github.com/nordeck/.github/blob/main/docs/CONTRIBUTING.md#dco))
+- [ ] All your commits have a `Signed-off-by` line in the message ([more info](https://github.com/nordeck/.github/blob/main/docs/CONTRIBUTING.md#dco)).